bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 One reason program design is under-theorized is that the people who are good at it are too busy applying it to spend time and effort making it legible.[^fn223] There are no research coaches.
 Program design also suffers acutely from siloization --- each organization (or individual!) seems to reinvent the wheel.
 This isn't to say that we should aim for standardization; program design will always be very context-dependent.
 However, it seems possible to shoot for a baseline of best practices and frameworks for building on top of those best practices.

 There are many inspirations that the discipline might be able to draw on.
-A big part of a program design discipline will be trying to make legible the process that skilled practitioners already use to create things like [Adam Marblestone's Climate Technology Primer ](https://longitudinal.blog/co2-series-part-1-review-of-basics/)or [José Luis Rincon's Longevity FAQ](https://nintil.com/longevity/?utm_campaign=Matt's%20Thoughts%20In%20Between&utm_medium=email&utm_source=Revue%20newsletter).
+A big part of a program design discipline will be trying to make legible the process that skilled practitioners already use to create things like [Adam Marblestone's Climate Technology Primer ](https://longitudinal.blog/co2-series-part-1-review-of-basics/)or [José Luis Ricón's Longevity FAQ](https://nintil.com/longevity/?utm_campaign=Matt's%20Thoughts%20In%20Between&utm_medium=email&utm_source=Revue%20newsletter).
 José does a good job unpacking his process in [Longevity FAQ: Making Of](https://nintil.com/longevity-making-of/); one could imagine a line of research that focuses on understanding why some people are good at this process and some are not.
 Adam and Ed Boyden hinted at the possibility of more structured discovery in their article [Architecting Discovery](https://www.sciencedirect.com/science/article/pii/S0896627319302867).

 History is another place to dig --- how did people manage research-adjacent projects that had [shockingly fast results](https://patrickcollison.com/fast)?
 While some of the results were contingent on the individuals involved, I can't shake the hunch that there is transferrable knowledge in the tools developed to manage early space programs.[^fn224] How did the creators of the [Fusion Power By Magnetic Confinement report](https://fire.pppl.gov/us_fusion_plan_1976.pdf) think about the different possibilities and tradeoffs?[^fn225] Of course, the value of historical study depends on the aforementioned question of whether we've become worse or not.